Research Fika of the Month: Tips and Tools in 20 Minutes

 You can choose to attend single sessions or take part in all three.
 No registration is required.
 All sessions are in English.

-This session provides a practical introduction to copyright, publishing agreements, and your rights as a researcher.
-We’ll also explore how Creative Commons licenses work, and what they mean for sharing, reusing, and protecting your publications, data, and teaching materials.
+This session provides a practical introduction to copyright, publishing agreements, and Creative Commons.
+We’ll explore how Creative Commons licenses work, and what they mean for sharing, reusing, and protecting your publications, data, and teaching materials.

 Text: Anna Asplund